ayais12210-hub/rork-linguamate-ai-language-tutor./SECURITY_WEB.md

-Here’s a comprehensive production-ready Security Notes (Web) doc for Linguamate AI — expanded far beyond your outline, structured for clarity, and aligned with OWASP, W3C, and Google Lighthouse best practices.

-Save this as: docs/security/SECURITY_WEB.md

----

 # 🔒 Security Notes — Web (Linguamate AI)

 This document outlines the security posture of the Linguamate AI **web application**.